-Measuring Success - Accounts Payable Performance Measurements 2014 Actuals 2016 Forecast 1.
+Measuring Success - Accounts Payable Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Number of Invoice Payments 47,833 47,800 47,800 2.
-How well did we do it? % of electronic accounts payable payments (EFT and wires) 33% 34% 35% The City supports movement towards paperless processing (saves trees) and realizing process efficiencies through utilizing technology.
-Story behind the data 3.
-Is anyone better off?
-E-transactions (Accounts Payab ele) - % of invoice paym ents made electronically 1 Story behind the data E-transactions result in a reduction of paper and other supplies used to print cheques leading to more efficient and cost-effective payment processing and is consistent with current business practices Where do we want to go?
+How well did we do it? % of electronic accounts payable payments (EFT and wires) 33% 34% 35% Story behind the data The City supports movement towards paperless processing (saves trees) and realizing process efficiencies through utilizing technology.
+3. Is anyone better off?
+E-transactions (Accounts Payab ele) - % of invoice paym ents made electronically 1 Story behind the data Story behind the data E-transactions result in a reduction of paper and other supplies used to print cheques leading to more efficient and cost-effective payment processing and is consistent with current business practices Where do we want to go?
 Further reduction of paper cheque payment, increase of % of invoice payments made electronically (electronic funds transfers or wire transfers)

-Manage Constant To Measuring Success - Customer Tra Insactions Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
+Measuring Success - Customer Tra nsactions Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
-Number of Property Tax Accounts 29,075 29,661 30,250 Number of HOG Claims 16,137 16,149 16,200 69,111 Number of Utility Bills 55,689 55,111 Number of Business Licences 9,155 9,112 9,150 2.
-How well did we do it? % of Revenue transactions using electronic options: Property tax eHOG claims Utility bills Business licences 61.52% 45.06% 76.03% 36.54% 64.54% 47.63% 77.41% 38.55% 66.00% 49.00% 78.00% 40.00% - E-billing Tax Utility Business Licence and invoice eBills 2.83% 0.32% 0 3.31% 2.58% 1.67% 3.50% 3.00% 2.00% Story behind the data Usage of the electronic options for revenue transactions provides a convenient payment option for customers, reduces payment processing costs and reduces the congestion at the Public Service Centre, allowing for better service available for transactions that do not have an electronic option or for residents who prefer to attend City Hall for their transactions.
-3. Is anyone better off?
-E-transactions - % of invoice paym ents made electronica lly Story behind the data E-transactions result in a reduction of paper and other supplies used to generate invoices leading to more efficient and cost-effective invoicing and payment processing which is consistent with current business practices.
+Number of Property Tax Accounts 29,075 29,661 30,250 Number of HOG Claims 16,137 16,149 16,200 Number of Utility Bills 55,689 55,111 69,111 Number of Business Licences 9,155 9,112 9,150 2.
+How well did we do it? % of Revenue transactions using electronic options: Property taxeHOG claimsUtility billsBusiness licences 61.52% 45.06% 76.03% 36.54% 64.54% 47.63% 77.41% 38.55% 66.00% 49.00% 78.00% 40.00% - E-billing Tax Utility Business Licence and invoice eBills 2.83% 0.32% 0 3.31% 2.58% 1.67% 3.50% 3.00% 2.00% Story behind the data convenient payment or processing costs and re Centre, allowing for be c options for revenue traction for customers, red educes the congestion tter service available for option or for residents vactions. uces payment at the Public Service r transactions that do 3.
+Is anyone better off?
+E-transactions - % of invoice paym ents made electronical lly Story behind the data E-transactions result in a reduction of paper and other supplies used to generate invoices leading to more efficient and cost-effective invoicing and payment processing which is consistent with current business practices.
 Where do we want to go?
-Further increases in or line customer transacti ons.
+Further increases in or nline customer transacti ons.